How to Buy UCITS ETFs

 - Set limit at mid; adjust up slightly if it doesn’t fill in 10–15 min.

-- Day order for regular buys; GTC only when you’re happy to wait days.
+- Day order for regular buys; GTC only when you’re happy to wait.

-- Market orders — you pay the ask blindly.
+- Market orders — you pay the ask blindly, especially problematic with thin spreads.

 - Buying at market open (spreads are widest in the first 15–30 min).